rdkcentral/firebolt-certification-suite/cypress/support/step_definitions/validations.md

 ```

 ### Example :
-From fcs, the override function is invoked in the below format :
+From FCS, the override function is invoked in the following format:
 Format:
   ```
    {
     "method": "fcs.fetchDeviceDetails",
     "params": <deviceId>
   }

-The response by overriding the static values in env will be as :
+The response by overriding the static values in the environment will be as follows:
 Example:

   ```
   {